Spark-Vteam/Spark-webclient-admin/README.md

 # Spark Administration

 Welcome to the Spark Administration!
-This is a sub module of the Spark project.
-It contains code for the admin web client.
+This is a sub module of the Spark project and is a powerful tool for managing bike rentals across multiple cities.
 Follow instructions below to start up the client only.
 To start up all backend and frontend applications for Spark, follow the the README instructions in [the main Spark repo](https://github.com/Spark-Vteam/Spark-Project) instead.

+## Features

+- Log in using admin credentials stored in the database
+- View maps of three cities (Lund, Karlskrona, and Stockholm)
+- View locations of bikes, stations, and parking on the map
+- View and manage customers in the system
+- View and manage bike rental prices and fees

 ## Getting Started